Who8MyLunch/Config/README.md

 # Config
-A place to keep various configuration files
+A place to keep various configuration files and my accompanying notes